mysterycamp/kaniko-actions-pod/README.md

 ### Run on K8S
 See `deployment`

+## actions-runner-controller
+Alternatively, use docker container to run with [actions-runner-controller](https://github.com/actions-runner-controller/actions-runner-controller).
+See `actions-runner-controller`.

 ## Configure worklow
 See `.github/workflows`.
 This image can't be built from itself though, as it uses `/kaniko` directory.